pajtai/Netlumination.com/application/_posts/2013-08-07-if-it-is-impossible-it-did-not-happen.md

 ---
 layout: post
-title: If it is impossilbe it did not happen
+title: If it is impossible it did not happen
 tags:
 - logic
 - style